adba3894/artemis_wordfence_cve_updater/README.md

 **WordPress Vulnerability CVE Enrichment Script for Artemis Scans**

-This Python script is dedicated to adding CVE (Common Vulnerabilities and Exposures) codes for WordPress vulnerabilities detected during vulnerability scans performed by Artemis.
+This Python script is dedicated to adding CVE (Common Vulnerabilities and Exposures) codes for WordPress vulnerabilities detected during vulnerability scans performed by Artemis (https://cert.pl/en/posts/2024/01/artemis-security-scanner/).
 The script automatically enhances Artemis scan results by retrieving detailed vulnerability information from the Wordfence API and updating the original JSON output with relevant CVE data.

 **How It Works:**